-When humidity increases and decreases it causes wood to expand and shrink, which might cause cracks and weakness in wood furniture.
+When humidity increases and decreases it causes wood to swell and shrink, which may cause cracks and weakness in wood furniture.
 The bloating and shrinking also exacerbates warping or crevices in wood flooring.

-Yes – books require moisture to keep the pages from ending up dry and brittle.
-The dryness can also result in the ink flaking and the covers warping.
-Conversely, excessive moisture could result in the book pages sticking together permanently, discoloration, and possibly mold.
+That’s right – books require moisture to prevent the pages from ending up dry and brittle.
+The lack of moisture can also cause the ink to flake and the covers to warp.
+Conversely, too much moisture could result in the book pages sticking together permanently, discoloration, and potentially mold.

-The absence of humidity produces static electricity which can wreak havoc on the internal components of electronic equipment, such as your LCD TV, PC, or even your beloved Xbox.
+The absence of humidity produces static electricity which can wreak havoc on the internal components of electronic equipment, such as your plasma television, PC, or even your beloved Xbox.

-Whether you are collecting portraits or stamps and pictures, make sure your home has well-balanced humidity all year long.
+Whether you are a collector of portraits or stamps and photographs, make sure your home has well-balanced humidity all year long.
 Increasing and decreasing of humidity may cause postage stamps to become delicate and discolored and can even spiral the corners on your photos.
 A lack of moisture in the air can also make the paint used to produce portraits brittle or cause it to crack.

 Are you a collector of wine?
 Or a player of the piano?
-Humidity matters to you, too.
-Insufficient humidity can cause the cork in a nice bottle of wine to fracture or shrink, potentially ruining your vino.
+Humidity is important to you, too.
+Insufficient humidity can cause the cork in a fine bottle of wine to fracture or shrink, potentially damaging your vino.
 Too little humidity may also cause pianos, violins, and other fine instruments to be out-of-tune or end up with cracks in the wood.